boxine/pentf/README.md

     // You can skip the test in some conditions by defining an optional skip method:
     skip: config => config.env === 'prod',

+    // Resources is a list of strings.
+Tests accessing the same resources are run sequentially.
+    resources: ['toniebox_1234', 'another_resource'],
+    // Default is one resource with the name `test_${test.name}`, i.e. tests are not run concurrently by default
+    // Using no shared resources?
+Set resources: []
 };
 ```